brianglass/anastasis/files/28_january.md

 Ephrem, the Syrian by tongue, once heard in psalms a tongue he knew not calling him on high.
-And on the twenty eighth day EphremÂ’s spirit was taken by Angels.
+And on the twenty eighth day Ephrem’s spirit was taken by Angels.

 On the same day, Commemoration of our Venerable Father Palladios.